trywilco/wilco-docs/docs/building-your-quest/repository.md

 Each Wilco quest is associated with a start repository.
 When the user starts a new quest, their repository will be initialized using the start repository defined in the quest.
 The repository must be public.

-If start repository was not defined in `quest.yml`, The [Anythink Market] repository will be used.
+If a start repository was not defined in the `quest.yml` file, The [Anythink Market] repository will be used.

 A few examples of reasons to use a start repository could be:
 1. Adding a bug to the code that the user will be asked to fix.